taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - [Roadmap.sh's Software Architect](https://roadmap.sh/software-architect)
 - [Software Engineer to Software Architect - Roadmap for Success](https://medium.com/@yt-cloudwaydigital/from-software-developer-to-software-architect-roadmap-to-success-695951521d9b)

-Software Architect

-- 12 Essential Skills for Software Architects (2011) by Dave Hendricksen
-- 12 More Essential Skills for Software Architects (2014) by Dave Hendricksen
-- Solutions Architect's Handbook: Kick-start your solutions architect career by learning architecture design principles and strategies (2020) by Saurabh Shrivastava, Neelanjali Srivastav, Kamal Arora
-- Design It!: From Programmer to Software Architect (2017) by Michael Keeling
-- The Software Architect Elevator: Redefining the Architect's Role in the Digital Enterprise (2020) by Gregor Hohpe

 System Architecture

 - **Clean Architecture** (2017) by Robert Cecil Martin [4.23, 6717]
 - **Patterns of Enterprise Application Architecture** (2002) by Martin Fowler [4.12, 3836]
+- **Information Architecture: For the Web and Beyond.
+Designing Large-scale Web Sites** (4th, 2015) by Louis Rosenfeld , Peter Morville [3.93, 3815]
+- System Design Interview – An insider’s guide Volume 1 (2020) by Alex Xu.
+[4.24, 2906] [Preview](https://systeminterview.com/)
+- System Design Interview – An Insider's Guide: Volume 2 (2022) by Alex Xu and Sahn Lam
 - Fundamentals of Software Architecture: An Engineering Approach (2020) by Mark Richards, Neal Ford [4.26, 1969]
 - **Enterprise Integration Patterns** (2003) by Gregor Hohpe [4.12, 1541]
 - Building Evolutionary Architectures: Support Constant Change (2017) by Neal Ford, Patrick Kua, and Rebecca Parsons [3.74, 1022]
 - Software Architecture in Practice (3rd, 2012) by Len Bass, Paul Clements, Rick Kazman [3.85, 710]
 - Software Architecture: The Hard Parts: Modern Tradeoff Analysis for Distributed Architectures (2021) by Neal Ford, Mark Richards, Pramod J. Sadalage [4.27, 702]
+- The Design of Design: Essays from a Computer Scientist (2010) by Frederick P. Brooks Jr [3.77, 605]
 - Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices (2020) by Harry Percival and Bob Gregory [4.42, 444] [Cosmic Python](https://www.cosmicpython.com/) [eBook](https://www.cosmicpython.com/book/preface.html)
+- 淘宝技术这十年 (2013) by 子柳 [7.3, 2506]
+- 大型网站技术架构 (2013) by 李智慧 [7.9, 1885]
+- 构建高性能Web站点 (2012) by 郭欣 [8.6, 1327]
+- 企业IT架构转型之道：阿里巴巴中台战略思想与架构实战 (2017) by 钟华 [8.0, 1180]
+- 凤凰架构：构建可靠的大型分布式系统 (2021) by 周志明 [9.3, 778]
+- 大型网站系统与JAVA中间件实践 (2014) by 曾宪杰 [7.9, 630]

+Some more

+- Software Architecture for Developers: Volume 1 - Technical leadership and the balance with agility (2012) by Simon Brown [3.87, 414]
+- Software Architecture for Developers: Volume 2 - Visualise, document and explore your software architecture (2015) by Simon Brown
 - Technology Strategy Patterns: Architecture as Strategy (2018) by Eben Hewitt [4.03, 347]
 - Pattern-Oriented Software Architecture Volume 1~5 (1996) by Frank Buschmann, Hans Rohnert [3.90, 227]
 - Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives (2011) by Nick Rozanski and Eoin Woods [4.12, 221]
-- Software Architecture for Developers: Volume 1 - Technical leadership and the balance with agility (2012) by Simon Brown [3.87, 414]
-- Software Architecture for Developers: Volume 2 - Visualise, document and explore your software architecture (2015) by Simon Brown
-- System Design Interview – An insider’s guide Volume 1 (2020) by Alex Xu.
-[4.24, 2906] [Preview](https://systeminterview.com/)
-- System Design Interview – An Insider's Guide: Volume 2 (2022) by Alex Xu and Sahn Lam
-- **Information Architecture: For the Web and Beyond.
-Designing Large-scale Web Sites** (4th, 2015) by Louis Rosenfeld , Peter Morville
-- The Design of Design: Essays from a Computer Scientist (2010) by Frederick P. Brooks Jr [3.77, 605]
 - Just Enough Software Architecture: A Risk-Driven Approach (2010) by George Fairbanks [3.45, 201]
 - Cloud Native Infrastructure: Patterns for Scalable Infrastructure and Applications in a Dynamic Environment (2017) by Justin Garrison and Kris Nova [3.56, 151]
 - Java Application Architecture: Modularity Patterns with Examples Using OSGi (2012) by Kirk Knoernschild [3.91, 87]